Weddings, Baptisms and Funerals

 For a Baptism to take place in Holy Trinity & All Saints it is necessary to either live in the parish or it is your regular place of worship.
 If it is your regular place of worship but not where you live, it will still be necessary to obtain a letter of freedom from your own Parish Priest.
 Parents will be required to participate in a baptismal preparation programme.
 The best way to make contact is to introduce yourselves to Fr.
-Hughes at Sunday Mass.
+Doyle at Sunday Mass.

 When choosing Godparents for your child, please note that at least one Godparent must be a Catholic who has been confirmed.
 It is permissible for additional Godparents to be members of another Christian Church.
 It is not appropriate to choose non-Christians as Godparents.